zazuko/trifid/README.md

 The following parameters are available:

-- `-v` or `--verbose`: Verbose output will show the actual config after expanding
 - `-c` or `--config`: Expects a path to a config as value, which will be used by Trifid
 - `-p` or `--port`: Expects a port number as value, which will be used by the HTTP listener of Trifid
 - `--sparql-endpoint-url`: Expects a SPARQL HTTP query interface URL value, which will be used by the Trifid SPARQL handler